lumen-notes/lumen/README.md

 #<tag-name>
 ```

-> **Note**: Tag names must start with a letter and can contain letters, numbers, hyphens, and underscores.
+> **Note**: Tag names must start with a letter and can contain letters, numbers, hyphens, underscores, and forward slashes.

 | Example   | Rendered HTML                        |
 | :-------- | :----------------------------------- |